 This week, you’ll be performing a scene audition-style.
 Read on for required prep and your script.

-In addition to exploring the technique, you’ll perform the attached script audition-style.
-Read on for LeBlanc’s expectations for how to appropriately prepare for class, and let’s make Week 4 dreams a reality, LeBlancers!
+In addition to exploring the technique this week, you’ll perform the attached script audition-style.
+Read on for LeBlanc’s expectations for how to appropriately prepare for class, and let’s bring our best to Week 4, LeBlancers!

 HOW TO PREPARE FOR PERFORMANCE WEEK: